Structure of Cotton Fiber

 Introduction

-Cotton is obtained from a plant, and it is classified as a natural, cellulose, seed, mono-cellular, staple fiber.
+Cotton is obtained from a plant and is classified as a natural, cellulose, seed, mono-cellular, staple fiber.
 Cotton is the most important natural textile fiber, as well as cellulose textile fiber, in the world, used to produce apparel, home furnishings, and industrial products.

 Composition of Typical Cotton Fibers